Joint Theater Level Simulation

 The Joint Theater Level Simulation (JTLS) is used to simulate joint, combined, and coalition civil-military operations at the operational level.
 Used for civil/military simulations and humanitarian assistance/disaster relief (HA/DR) scenarios, JTLS is an interactive, computer-assisted simulation that models multi-sided air, ground, and naval resources with logistical Special Operation Forces (SOF) and intelligence support.
-The primary purpose of JTLS is to create a realistic environment in which agency staff can operate as they would within a real-world or operational situation.
-A training audience conducts a scenario or event to practice their ability to coordinate various staff functions.
+The primary purpose of JTLS is to create a realistic environment in which agency staff can operate as they would within a real-world or operational situation.also information.A training audience conducts a scenario or event to practice their ability to coordinate various staff functions.

 Overview

 Development of JTLS began in 1983 as a project funded by the U.S. Readiness Command, the U.S. Army War College, and the U.S. Army Concepts Analysis Agency.
 JTLS was created and continues to be developed and managed by ROLANDS & ASSOCIATES Corporation (R&A), based at Monterey, California.
 Until 1986, R&A worked under the direction of Jet Propulsion Laboratory.
 R&A has provided support to U.S. Joint Staff Directorate for Joint Force Development (J7) management of JTLS and has been actively improving the model since its inception.
 JTLS is currently used by all U.S. combatant commands, U.S. Services, the Naval Postgraduate School, NATO, and several non-U.S. defense agencies and commercial companies.
 Planners use JTLS for training support and for mission planning and rehearsals.

 The JTLS model is theater and doctrine independent and does not require knowledge of programming to use effectively.
 JTLS supports a terrain area of 2,000 by 2,000 nautical miles and also supports operations, such as strategic air and ships, outside this area.
-Users interact with the model through a graphical user interface that uses an Internet browser to interact with the simulation.
+Users interact with the model through a graphical user interface that uses a web browser to interact with the simulation.
 JTLS may be operated on a single computer or networked computers at a single location or at multiple distributed sites.
 Model features include Lanchester attrition algorithms for adjudication of ground force interaction, detailed logistics modeling, and explicit air, ground, and naval unit movement, whether civil or military.
 The JTLS system is also designed to aid in scenario database preparation and verification, entering simulation directives, and obtaining situational information from graphical map displays, messages, and status reports.